Eric Essono Tsimi

-Eric Essono Tsimi (born in Monatélé, near Yaoundé) is an author, playwright, and teacher-researcher.
+Eric Essono Tsimi (born in Monatélé, near Yaoundé) is an author, playwright, and university professor.
 His literary output spans novels, essays, short stories, and theatre, with notable works such as Les Inadmirables (2024), L'antiracisme rend-il heureux?
 (2022), and Les Ex ne meurent jamais (2017).
 His intellectual contributions have been acknowledged internationally, earning him distinctions such as the Humboldt Research Fellowship for Experienced Researchers (2022–2023) in Germany and a Creation Grant from the French Centre National du Livre in 2015.

 Education

-Tsimi's academic journey reflects a strong interdisciplinary foundation.
-He studied initially in Cameroon and Canada before pursuing advanced degrees in Europe and the United States.
-He holds a PhD in French Civilization and Cultural Studies from the University of Virginia (2019), as well as a European Doctorate jointly supervised by the University of Grenoble-Alpes and the University of Lausanne (2017).
-His training also included teaching and research in social psychology at the University of Lausanne, which enriched his approach to cultural studies.
-This diverse educational background positioned him to explore intersections between literature, politics, cultural anthropology, and philosophy, particularly within African and diasporic contexts.
+Essono Tsimi first undertook higher education in Cameroon and Canada before pursuing graduate study in France, Switzerland, and the United States.
+He earned a PhD in French Civilization and Cultural Studies from the University of Virginia in 2019 and a European doctorate jointly awarded by Université Grenoble Alpes (France) and the University of Lausanne (Switzerland) in 2017.
+At the University of Lausanne, he also taught and conducted research in social psychology.